j4mesli/One-Piece-Jeopardy-/README.md

 A user would have to pick one of the three categories and answer three questions (randomly selected from stored .json files on backend).
 Then, a user answers each question to their best of ability (One try per question.
 If you miss it, that's tragic!).
 After the user completes the game, they have the option to save it to their profile, which they can access anytime to view past games.

 By the nature of this game randomly selecting things, functionality will need to be implemented to randomly select three questions from each .json.
-I'm thinking to implement a cron job at [pythonanywhere](https://www.pythonanywhere.com) and run a Python script to use the GitHub API to grab my GitHub credentials and select three questions to use once a day at 12:00 AM UCT.
+I implemented a cron job at [pythonanywhere](https://www.pythonanywhere.com) to run a Python script to use the GitHub API to grab my GitHub credentials and select three questions to use once a day at 12:00 AM UCT.

 ## Data Model